Travelling solo to Uzbekistan has proven to be one of my fondest life decisions. Exploring the glorified silk road region was on my mind for a long.

 In case you have any follow up questions to ask before travelling solo to Uzbekistan, feel free to post them in the comments section at the end of the article.

 Spring and Autumn are two ideal times to visit Uzbekistan all by yourself.
-Reason being, the desert region at these two times of the year won’t be as harsh on you as it would be during summers or winters.
+The reason being, that the desert region at these two times of the year won’t be as harsh on you as it would be during summers or winters.

 The official currency of Uzbekistan is the Som.